gobigam/quantum-ml-qiskit-evaluation/README.md

 Datasets Used

+Iris Dataset
 Rain Dataset
+Vlds Dataset
+Custom Dataset
 Diabetes Dataset
-VLDS Dataset
-Iris Dataset
-Wine Dataset
-Breast Cancer Dataset
-Moons Dataset
+Thyroid Dataset

 References
 This project is an experimental improvement based on IEEE research on Quantum Machine Learning, with additional datasets (Diabetes, Thyroid) evaluated on both quantum simulators and real IBM Quantum hardware.